tommatson/multilayer-perceptron/README.md

 # 🧠 Digit Recognizer with MLP

+⚠️ DISCLAIMER: This project is for research and educational purposes only.
+Do NOT use this trading bot with real capital.
+It is not intended for production or live trading.
+The models are experimental and may not reflect real-world market behavior.
 A simple machine learning project that uses a **Multi-Layer Perceptron (MLP)** to recognize handwritten digits (0–9).
 It includes a Python-based drawing interface and C++ for the core machine learning logic.

 ---